Frequently Asked Questions

 Why does a phone or other device re-appear in my account after I delete it?

 If you have both a University and Healthcare NetID, you likely need to delete the device from both accounts.
-For people with two Duo accounts, we automatically sync the configuration between them so that if you want to add a device, you only have to do it once.
-Unfortunately, syncing the accounts like this also means that if you delete a device from only one, we will automatically copy it back in from the other.
-If you need help making sure you delete a device from both accounts, please contact the Service Desk.
+For people with two Duo accounts, we automatically sync the configuration between them so that if you want to add a device, you only must do it once.
+Unfortunately, syncing the accounts like this also means that if you delete a device from only one, it will automatically copy back in from the other.
+If you need help making sure you delete a device from both accounts, please contact your Service Desk (University Service Desk at 404-727-7777 or Healthcare Service Desk/8-HELP at 404-778-4357)

-My phone never receives a push notification.
+My phone never receives push notifications.
 What can I do?

 Ensure that you have allowed the Duo app to send you push notifications.
 This must be enabled for you to receive a push notification without manually checking the app.